Ivanhoe

 Ivanhoe has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 21 projects that could impact the area.
-Notable projects include Austin Hospital Emergency Department Expansion, Candela Ivanhoe, Riverbend Ivanhoe, and Ivanhoe Aquatic Centre Redevelopment Stage 2.
-The following list details those most likely to be relevant.
+AreaSearch has identified 26 projects that may impact the area.
+Key projects include Candela Ivanhoe, Riverbend Ivanhoe, The Mills Alphington, and Ivanhoe Aquatic Centre Redevelopment Stage 2.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.